Exam rules and responsibilities

 Students who choose to bring a mobile phone or any other prohibited electronic device (mobile phone, calculator, electronic dictionary, iPad, digital watches, laser or light emitting pens, etc) into an exam venue, will be required to:

 - Place the device on the floor under their desk, where it can be seen by examiners.

 If a student is found to be in possession* of a prohibited electronic device or any unauthorized materials during an exam, the items or materials will be confiscated and forwarded to the Exams Office.
-Students are advised that disciplinary action may be initiated as a result of breaching prohibited item rules.
+A breach notice will be initiated, and forwarded to the relevant Faculty.

-*"In your possession" is defined as items in your pockets, clothing or on any part of your person, including your desk or chair.
+"In your possession" is defined as items or information on your desk, chair or person.
+This includes in your pockets, clothing or your body.

 Please see the full document, Examinations information for students (pdf, 297kb), for further clarifications around prohibited items and electronic device policies.